laurenmichell/verge-hackweek-drones/README.md

 Copy the link to the published data, which you will use in `index.html`, `html.hml` and `plaintext.html` in the next step.

-# 3. Pages
+# 3. Creating your template.

+After your email newsletter markup has been written and throughly tested in multiple email browsers, you can create various versions of it that will power this tool.

 ## index.html
 This page is what displays the preview of the newsletter and provides HTML and plain text markup for editorial to paste into sailthru.
+The contents of it will actually never go into the email newsletter, but it gives editors/producers a visual way of seeing the content that they've entered into the spreadsheet in an actual marked up display that's closely representative of how the email newsletter itself will display.

+The top of this page contains two iframes: one that displays the contents of `html.html`, which is the markup that will be pasted into the code view of the sailthru template/campaign; one that displays the contents of `plaintext.html` which goes into the plaintext tab of the template/campaign.

+Notes:

+- After you have marked up this page fully with dummy content, follow the [documentation for tabletop.js](https://github.com/jsoma/tabletop) to get the variables from your spreadsheet to render within the template.
+- It's usually best practice to keep the styles in &gt;style&lt; tags on this view.

 ## html.html
 This page displays the encoded html, which will render decoded so it can be copied/pasted into sailthru.

 ## plaintext.html
 This page displays the plain text, stripped-down version of the email.